Sandokan (1976 TV series): Development and casting

 Towards the end of the 1960s, Sergio Sollima intended to adapt The Tigers of Mompracem into the form of a single feature film.
 The director contacted several Asian actors for the role of Sandokan, even the famous Japanese actor Toshiro Mifune, and worked on the script for about a year.
 Despite this, the project did not take off and was abandoned.
 In the seventies, Goffredo Lombardo and Elio Scardamaglia, producers of Titanus and RAI respectively, joined forces to create a television drama starring the famous pirate created by Salgari.
 Their true inspiration was the general director Ettore Bernabei, who had long insisted on the idea of reducing Salgari's novels for the small screen.
 Damiano Damiani, Duccio Tessari, Suso Cecchi D'Amico and even Sergio Leone were considered for directing, but none of them accepted.
 Lombardo and Scardamaglia then chose Sollima.
-The director was busy editing The Devil in the Brain (1972) when Tullio Kezich came to him to propose Sandokan.
+The director was busy editing Devil in the Brain (1972) when Tullio Kezich came to him to propose Sandokan.
 Sollima was enthusiastic, but made one condition: he would direct the drama only on real locations, with Asian actors and with absolute realism.

 Being a good connoisseur of Emilio Salgari, literary father of Sandokan and of the novels of the pirates of Malaysia cycle, Sollima had learned that all the author's works, although equipped with an apparently simple narrative line, were very difficult to transpose onto television.
 For the subject, Sollima decided to base himself above all on The Tigers of Mompracem and The Pirates of Malaya, expanding some subplots (English colonial development, the affirmation of the empire of the white raja James Brooke and the love story between Sandokan and Marianna). and the presence of some secondary characters (Yanez and Brooke).
 The screenplay was written by Sollima and Alberto Silvestri.
 Sollima committed himself to the search for actors "who, despite their inevitable realistic dimension, were capable of suggesting something heroic, magical".
 After having set aside Mifune for the role of Sandokan, Sollima organized a vast and complex research plan to find the protagonist's interpreter.
 The latter, Kabir Bedi, a young Indian of Sikh religion, who auditioned to play Tremal-Naik, was discovered in Mumbai in 1974.